19 Must-Have Skills to Be a Proofreader

 To become a good proofreader, you need to take a comprehensive course and practice what you’ve learned.

-If you’d like specific suggestions for improving your proofreading proficiency, you may enjoy reading my post “15 Guaranteed Ways to Become a Better Proofreader.”
+If you’d like pointers for improving your proofreading proficiency, please peruse my post “15 Guaranteed Ways to Become a Better Proofreader.”

 Best wishes to you!